-The Delco Cassette And Compact Disc Music System
+Delco® Cassette and Compact Disc Music System (Option)

-This optional sound system combines an AM/FM stereo radio with a cassette tape player and a compact disc player in a single unit.
+This audio system combines an AM/FM stereo radio with a cassette tape player and a compact disc player in a single unit.

-To operate the radio and cassette tape player portion of this music system, please read the beginning of this section, "How To Operate Your Sound System" and "Your Cassette Tape Player".
+To operate the radio and cassette tape player portion of this music system, please read "Operating Your Audio System" and "Playing a Cassette Tape" earlier in this section.